Coal News We love to talk!

 HPCL, he said, had declared 3.06 million tonnes per annum common carrier capacity for different pipelines, of which Indian Oil Corporation (IOC) has utilised the capacity of Mundra-Delhi and Awa-Salawas pipelines to the extent of 0.24 million tonnes.

-- GAIL to sell part stake in China Gas Holdings Read more
+- JSPL likely to sell controlling stake in overseas mines Read more